 The USC|UCLA CBPH

-Because our annual PAA Biomarker Network in-person meeting was canceled due to the global COVID-19 pandemic, we organized a series of virtual sessions on June 19, 22, and 25 to present some of the material scheduled for the in-person meeting.
+Because our in-person meetings have changed due to the global COVID-19 pandemic, we organized a series of virtual sessions and meetings.
+More topics and dates coming soon.

 Contextual Data Resource

 The USC/UCLA Center on Biodemography and Population Health (CBPH) is a multisite center located at the Andrus Gerontology Center of the University of Southern California and the Program in Geriatric Medicine in the School of Medicine of the University of California at Los Angeles.
 It is one of 14 centers in the Demography and Economics of Aging Centers Program sponsored by the National Institute on Aging (NIA).